 What I want from the programme is Challenge and Discipline.
 I have to rise to the great challenges presented to me.
 I have to find the discipline to work very hard at my ideas and get the words onto the page.
 Writers need to train like athletes, and we need to reach for something.
-We either set the goal ourselves or someone else creates the challenge for us.

 I’m very glad to be at the beginning of something that I know is going to be life-changing.

 PLUS: Why not read my terrifying novella, The Diary of Natalya Zlota, now available on Amazon!

 People are saying, “The author captures you by letting you find things to identify with, and she unfolds details in perfect time…Smooth and disciplined, a pleasure to read!
 Perfect for a journey.
 I would love to read more.”
 Buy it now!